StackByV/System_Design/README.md

 BossCoder Academy — guided by Mr. Pratik

-Coder Army — special thanks to Mr. Aditya Tondon for the best LLD playlist on YouTube
+Coder Army — special thanks to Mr. Aditya Tandon for the best LLD playlist on YouTube

 Grateful to these mentors and communities for their structured, high-quality content.